The minimum degree of minimal Ramsey graphs for cliques: Background

 Now suppose we have a finite group $E$ of order $s^2t$ where $s,t>1$.
 A \emph{Kantor family} of $E$ is a set $\mathcal{A}:=\{A_i\colon i=0,\ldots, t\}$ of subgroups of order $s$, and a set $\mathcal{A}^*:=\{A_i^*\colon i=0,\ldots, t\}$ of subgroups of order $st$, such that the following are satisfied: \begin{enumerate}[label=(K\arabic*)] \item $A_i\le A_i^*$ for all $i\in\{0,\ldots, t\}$; \item $A_i\cap A_j^*=\{1\}$ whenever $i\ne j$; \item $A_iA_j\cap A_k=\{1\}$ whenever $i,j,k$ are distinct. \end{enumerate} Due to a theorem of Kantor (c.f., \cite[Theorem A.3.1]{Kantor:1986aa}), a Kantor family as described above, gives rise to an \emph{elation} generalised quadrangle of order $(s,t)$, which we briefly describe in Table \ref{table:PointsLines_ElationGQ}.

 We will simply be needing to use the Kantor family for a well-known family of generalised quadrangles, where the Heisenberg groups appear as the group $E$ in the description above.
-We remark that the main property we will need is \ref{item:AxiomK2}, since it ensures that lines of the form $A_ig$, never form a triangle.
+We remark that the main property we will need is \ref{item:AxiomK2}, since it ensures that lines of the form $A_ig$, never form a triangle.For self-containment, we give a proof here.
+Suppose $f,g,h$ are three elements of $E$ forming the vertices of a triangle.
+Then there are three elements $A,B,C\in\mathcal{A}$ such that $Af=Ag$, $Bg=Bh$, $Ch=Cf$.
+Therefore, $fg^{-1}\in A$, $gh^{-1}\in B$, $fh^{-1}\in C$, from which it follows that $fh^{-1}=(fg^{-1})(gh^{-1})\in AB\cap C$.
+Since $f\ne h$, we have $AB\cap C\ne \{1\}$.
+So the condition $AB\cap C=\{1\}$ given by \ref{item:AxiomK2} ensures that there are no triangles.